Complexity Classification in Infinite-Domain Constraint Satisfaction: Canonization

-\begin{proof}[Proof of Theorem~\ref{thm:interpolate-modulo-autos}] We apply Theorem~\ref{thm:general-interpolate-modulo-autos} to the structure $\bC := \bB^{[d]}$, which is Ramsey when $\bB$ is Ramsey, by Theorem~\ref{thm:prt}.
+\begin{proof}[Proof of Theorem~\ref{thm:interpolate-modulo-autos}] We apply Theorem~\ref{thm:general-interpolate-modulo-autos} to the structure $\bC := \bB^{[d]}$, expanded by the first-order definable lexicogrpahic ordering on $\bB^{[d]}$, which is Ramsey when $\bB$ is Ramsey, by Theorem~\ref{thm:prt}.
 As in the proof of Theorem~\ref{thm:poly-canonize}, canonicity of a function $g$ from $\bB^{[d]}$ to $\bB$ translate into canonicity of $g$ as a $d$-ary function on $\bB$, and interpolation operations modulo automorphisms of $\bB^{[d]}$ and $\bB$ corresponds to interpolation of $d$-ary functions modulo automorphisms of $\bB$. \end{proof}

 Note that Theorem~\ref{thm:interpolate-modulo-autos} is indeed a generalization of Corollary~\ref{cor:inj-can}, since clearly operations that are interpolated by injective operations modulo automorphisms are again injective.